TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Detailed Experiment Setup

-\textbf{ETT:} The ETT (Electricity Transformer Temperature) dataset, published by \citet{Zhou21informer}, is 2-year data collected from two separated counties in China, including ETTh2 and ETTm2 datasets.
+\textbf{ETT:} The ETT (Electricity TraNSformer Temperature) dataset, published by \citet{Zhou21informer}, is 2-year data collected from two separate counties in China, including ETTm1 dataset.
 Each data point has a target value of ``oil temperature'' and other 6 power load features.
-ETTh2 and ETTm2 datasets have 1-hour and 15-minute intervals, respectively.
 As \citet{Zhou21informer} do, we split them into 12/4/4 months for the training/validation/testing.
-Detailed settings, such as the input and output length and hyperparameter setting, are based on the information at Informer Github\footnote{\url{https://github.com/zhouhaoyi/Informer2020} }.
+Detailed settings, such as the input and output length and hyperparameter setting, are based on the information at Time-Series-Library Github~\ref{footnote:TSLib}.

-\textbf{ECL:} The ECL (Electricity Consuming Load) is a dataset recorded in kWh every 15-minutes from 2012 to 2014, for 321 clients.
+\textbf{ECL:} The ECL (Electricity Consuming Load) is a dataset recorded in kWh every 15 minutes from 2012 to 2014, for 321 clients.
 In our experiment, we split them into 15/3/4 months for the train/validation/test, as \citet{Zhou21informer} do.
-Note that we use the same hyperparameter settings in the ETTh2 dataset.
+Note that we use the same hyperparameter settings in the ETTm1 dataset.

+\textbf{Weather:} Weather dataset contains 21 meteorological indicators from Weather Station of the Max Planck Biogeochemistry Institute in 2020 with 10-minute interval.

+\textbf{Exchange:} Exchange~\citep{Wu21autoformer} collects the panel data of daily exchange rates from 8 countries from 1990 to 2016.
+We follow the hyperparameter settings from author's official codes.

+\textbf{Illness:} Illness dataset contains the influenza-like illness patients in the United states in a weekly frequency.